 · With and Without ·

 At birth we are given all the knowledge we need to know, and then we spend the rest of our lives relearning it.
 But there are some moments, aside from birth, some sets of circumstances, where everything is perfect; there is no past, no future.
-There is now. and at that moment, everything about it is good.
+There is now. and at that moment, everything has a resonance of the sublime.
 The reason for this corollary is pretty obvious.
 The two are the same.
 You strip down everything in your life to what matters.
 Past and future coalesce.
 You understand yourself, or at least everything that is around you at that moment.
 You glimpse life without all the external paraphernalia.
 At birth, it is because there is nothing else to you but the air you breath and the arms that hold you.
-At these transcendental moments, those other times, it is simply because you don’t care any more.
-It is as if you are discovering an old forgotten secret, a secret that the rigours of your life have buried deep in your sub-conscious.
+At later transcendental moments, these other moments, it is simply because you don’t care any more, you refuse the impact.
+It is as if you are discovering an old forgotten secret, a secret that the rigours of your life have buried deep in your subconscious.
 Whether it be out of protection or practicality, you don’t know.
-Perhaps either situation is the same.
+Perhaps both come down to the same.

 Sometimes you meet people who understand this, with whom you can be completely as you want to be.
-This is rare, beautiful, and extremely important through its incisiveness.
+This is rare, beautiful, paramount through its incisiveness.
 People want to tell you who they are, but we ignore it because we want them to be who we want them to be.
-So dont ignore it.
+Don’t ignore it.
 There is nothing to hide, nothing to worry about, nothing to shy away from in other people.
+If we do not say what we think, what we feel, we do ourselves a disservice, for the reply will be directed at a person that doesn’t exist, and will be all the more redundant because of it.
 Their vulnerabilities are what make them who they are, because they are the holes in their lives that they are trying to fill.
 Why are we afraid to say those things, to listen to them, to try and understand, or at least explore, the most pertinent questions, themes, philosophies, that there are?
 The fundamentals of life are discovery and fulfilment.
-I don’t understand why people dont talk about the things that matter; it should be the only thing to talk about.
+I cannot understand why people don’t talk about the things that matter; it should be the only thing to talk about.
 Infants know what they want, and adults seem to have no idea.
-I guess perhaps people are just ashamed that they dont have it all figured out, ashamed at their inadequacies, even though that is a prerequisite in what makes them beautiful.
+Perhaps people are just ashamed that they don’t have it all figured out, ashamed at their inadequacies, even though that is a prerequisite in what makes them beautiful.
 Even your morbid side, your dark side, is still an amazing thing.
 Because you are big enough not to act on it.
 Because it is complex, contradictory.
 Because it allows you perspective.

 I live for moments of connection, where the world is unsheathed and there is no barrier between it and you.
 It happens transiently and briefly, and you might miss the moment if your sheath remains on, like a wind unfelt through layers of clothing, but they are there.
 Travel is conducive to this inherently.
-Future is malleable, as are your other travellers, and everything else is foreign, which of all things is the most likely to leave its mark.
+The future is malleable, as are many of the people you meet, and everything else is foreign, which of all things is the most likely to leave its mark.
 You allow your vulnerability to grip; there is nothing more profound than someone being who they are in front of your very eyes, someone not only unapologetic for their myriad of both assets and flaws, but proud of them too.
 Those who realise who they are and embrace it are formidable people, and they are the ones who I want to surround myself with; there is no superficiality when you touch them, only a current which will electrocute your own.
 Love, romantic love, with its utter intimacy, is the highest form of this, but love is a wide word, and can be applied liberally.
-You can feel it in the solitude of nature and a profound truth floors you, or you can feel it with a mass of people at a concert, where instead of the intensity of one person you are subjected to the energy and exhilaration of the multitude.
+You can feel it in the solitude of nature when a profound truth floors you, or you can feel it with a mass of people at a concert, where instead of the intensity of one person you are subjected to the energy and exhilaration of the multitude.